Holguin, Cuba: Ultimate Travel Guide

 Playa Pesquero

 Just a few miles from Guardalavaca, Playa Pesquero is home to some of the whitest sand and clearest water in Cuba.
-This stunning beach – one of the best beaches in Cuba – is protected on both sides, making for shallow water perfect for swimming.
+This stunning beach – one of the best beaches in Cuba – is protected on both sides, making shallow water perfect for swimming.

 Snorkeling, sailing, and other watersports are popular, and this dreamy beach is the perfect place for it.
 Or, just relax on the soft sand – this is one of the best places in Holguin for it!

 Resorts surround both Playa Pesquero and its neighbor, Playa Estero, and you’ll have plenty of options for where to stay.
 If you’re looking for a family-friendly choice, choose the Iberostar Selection Holguin – its pool has a fun waterpark for kids and kids club.
-Connected to the Iberostar is the Coral Level Iberostar Holguin, which is adult-only.

 Playa Esmeralda